There are many things that Goupie feels should be a given with any employer. Sadly, this is not always the case!

 Our palm oil is another ingredient which is victim to this.
 We looked high and low to find a more sustainable solution to the fat element of our product.
 In the end, we returned to palm oil.
 Though this is fairly controversial, we hope to at least explain our rationale here, for you to make up your own mind.
 Firstly, it's important to note that we do not just use any palm oil, but an RSPO certified palm oil which is sourced from the Solomon Islands and Papua New Guinea.
 This means that, not only can we pinpoint where every batch came from to ensure that no deforestation has occurred, but also that they won't be anywhere near those lovely Orangutans!

 All of our packaging is 100% recyclable.
 We use a card carton, which is folded into place so no adhesive is required.
-We then use either a card sleeve or sticker to hold the box in place, ensure it's tamper-proof and give you all the flavour details!
+We then use either a sticker to hold the box in place, ensure it's tamper-proof and to give you all the flavour details!
 Our pieces are held in a PP bag.
 This is to ensure that they are kept fresh and are free from contamination.
 Pieces are all kept in one pack to reduce the amount of plastic required to package our products.
 We are looking for an alternative solution for this to assist with portion control and be even more sustainable, so we'll keep you posted on that progress!

 It's not just our chocolates which need packaging, but also the packs themselves to get from us to retailer.
 We also use 100% recyclable and FSC card for these packs so that the retailers are not having to throw away tons of additional waste.
 We deliver in reused ingredients boxes, or biodegradable bags to reuse our own waste and, again, not leave our retailers with tons of plastic and other nasty waste.